speedforce-lk/dialog-broadband-zlt-s12-pro-stock-unlocked-firmware/README.md

 # Dialog S12 Pro Unlock Frimware Dump Using Openwrt Initramfs Boot

 # Notice
-# ⚠️ This is a dump of the unlocked dialog for S12 Pro; do not flash with SLT S12 Pro router. and do not inbox me for any kind of question about this dump.
+# ⚠️ This is a dump of the unlocked dialog for S12 Pro; do not flash with SLT S12 Pro router.
 Do anything at your own risk.
 # ⚠️ I am not responsible for any router bricking cases.